ON FULL PRETERISM

 Having said this, I have NEVER claimed any place that ANY Full Preterist is "going to hell".
 That simply isn't within the individual Christian's knowledge base.
 I don't even believe the Church itself can say whether or not someone is ultimately going to hell.
 However, the Church universal does have the authority to declare what is and isn't heresy.
 Since, Full Preterism goes against ALL, united historical Christian eschatology; if anything can be classified as heresy, Full Preterism certainly can.

-Does these mean I won't talk with or interact with Full Preterists?
+Does this mean I won't talk with or interact with Full Preterists?
 Or that we should be rude or hateful toward Full Preterists?
 Certainly not.
 Most Full Preterists are simply following the premises of Partial-Preterism.
 They are following the mantra, "Sola Scriptura"; although not realizing that the Reformers who championed that concept also considered that the "ancient faith" (the practice of it), is also a partner with Sola Scriptura...a partner in that the Bible doesn't interpret itself but has been interpreted and expressed by historical Christianity, since day one.

 So, Full Preterism is completely the child of Partial-Preterism and its "time-statement" premises, its "Sola Scriptura" (Solo Scriptura) convolution.
 I have sympathies for Full Preterists and completely believe that God didn't cause/allow me to be Full Preterist all those years to simply walk away and do nothing with that experience.